Dub nad Moravou: Administrative division

+Etymology

+The name means 'oak upon the Morava' in Czech.

 Geography

 Dub nad Moravou is located about 12 km south of Olomouc.
 It lies in a flat agricultural landscape in the Upper Morava Valley.
 The market town is situated on the right bank of the Morava River.
 The Blata River flows along the western municipal border.

 History

 The first written mention of Dub nad Moravou is in a deed of Bishop Jindřich Zdík from 1141, when the village was owned by the Olomouc bishopric.
 During the Thirty Years' War, the village was badly damaged.
 In 1848, Dub nad Moravou was promoted to a market town.

 Tučapy was mentioned in Jindřich Zdík's deed as a property of the Church of Saint Wenceslaus in Olomouc.
 From 1232 to 1848, it was owned by the Olomouc bishopric.
 Bolelouc was first mentioned in 1232 and for most of its history, it was part of the Tovačov estate.

 Transport

 There are no railways or major roads passing through the municipality.